WadeMegan/parks-api-exercise/README.md

 ## Files

-This project consisted of: index.html, index.js, main.css, and README.md.
+This project consists of: index.html, index.js, and README.md.

 ## Languages